Aitor-Ventura/IAV_NavMeshes/README.md

 La velocidad del agente, la aceleración, la altura, así como la velocidad de la animación del mismo dependen de su tamaño, que es un valor generado aleatoriamente entre 0.25 y 0.85.

 ![](gif.gif)

+A basic first person controller was developed and put into the player object.
+Several different agents were developed that are differentiated by their color (Yellow, Blue, Red, Green).
+For the agents, a 3D robot model was used and an animation was assigned to each of them that makes them look like they are flying.

+An agent's speed, acceleration, height, as well as the animation's speed depend on its scale, which is a randomly generated value between 0.25 and 0.85.